ethereum-commitments/urc/README.md

 # ToDo
 - Add the ability to delegate stake on behalf of a validator
 - Add the ability to slash a given validators restake given a challenge
-- Make registering validator collateral (32eth) optional
+- Remove the need to register validator collateral (Or make it optional)

 # Universal Registry Contract